bclehmann/wstat/README.md

 # Statistics-CLI

 A *currently* very basic CLI for some stats stuff.
 It can list and it can summarize a numerical dataset.
 For 2D data it may also plot it.
+Keep in mind, that regardless of the number of dimensions, the last item in an ordered pair is taken to be the coordinate of the **RESPONDING** variable.

     wstat set=1,2,3 list